-24. Great Company - As I experience and observe more and more of life, I’ve come to realize that you really can learn a lot about someone by the company that they keep.
-Test this by looking at people you know and the people they hang out with.
-You can go as far as to test the idea that a person’s salary is usually the average of the five people they hang out with the most.
+24. Great Company - As I get older, I've come to recognize that you can learn a lot about someone by the company that they keep.
+Test this idea by watching people you know and noting who they spend the most time with.
+Some say a person's salary is usually the average of the five people they hang out with the most.

 This happens because people with similar beliefs tend to get along and stick together.
 If a group averages $65,000/year and someone in the group believes that they can make $65,000/hour, the other people in the group will think that is ridiculous.
-Yet in the group where everyone makes $65,000/hour, the person making $65,000/year will probably second guess his/her own beliefs concerning earning ability.
+Yet in the group where everyone makes $65,000/hour, the person making $65,000/year will probably second guess his or her own beliefs concerning earning ability.

 What does that mean for you?

 Surround yourself with people living the life you want to live and adopt their beliefs and habits.
 This might mean spending less time with the people you've outgrown.

 25. Listener - Everyone wants to be a great speaker but how many people strive to be excellent listeners.
 People who listen succeed in life because they are able to hear and understand the needs of other people and to focus their energy on meeting those needs.
 The fastest way to be a good conversationalist is to listen well and ask questions.